varigence/docs/bimlflex/metadata-editors/bimlflex-tour.md

 BimlFlex features the ability to navigate directly to another entity whenever it is referenced from a calling table or form.
 Click the light blue value will allow you to navigate directly to the the object referenced in the associated editor.
 Click the <img class="icon-inline" src="images/svg-icons/navigate.svg"/> icon for global navigation to any entity within the project.
-Every navigable entity within the BimlFlex application will have such an icon.
+Every navigable entity within the  will have such an icon.

 BimlFlex features a checkbox UI system for any list of items being viewed.
 Highlight over a single item, and a checkbox will appear on the left.